bpatra/personal-blog/_posts/2020-04-27-baby-twins-deep-learning-classification-inception-resnetv1.md

 Since July 2019 (9-months at the time of the writing), I am the happy father of two lovely twin baby girls: L and J. If I have free private data at scale, it is definitely photos of my kids.
 Indeed, all our families have been taking pictures of them and, thanks to Whatsapp and other communications means, I have been able to collect a great part of them.

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/Untitled-2-300x238.jpg' caption="Deeplearning and Convnet neural networks are now the state-of-the-art methods for computer vision.
-Here are Convnet visualizations on a L. photo." %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/Untitled-2.jpg' caption="Deeplearning and Convnet neural networks are now the state-of-the-art methods for computer vision.
+Here are Convnet visualizations on a L. photo." size_class="small" %}

 In this post, we will use a state-of-the-art deep learning architecture: <a href="https://arxiv.org/abs/1602.07261" target="_blank"><em>Inception ResNetV1</em></a> to build a classifier for photo portraits of my girls.
 We also take benefit of some pretrained weights from facenet dataset.
 Before that, we will make a detour by tricking a little bit the problem: this will allow us to check our code snippets and review some nice visualization techniques.
 Then, the <em>InceptionResNetV1</em> based model will allow us to achieve some interesting accuracy results.
 We will experiment using <a href="https://keras.io/" target="_blank">Keras</a> backed by <a href="https://www.tensorflow.org/" target="_blank">Tensorflow</a>.
 We conducted the computing intensive tasks on a GPU machine hosted on <a href="https://azure.microsoft.com" target="_blank">Microsoft Azure</a>.